LieberInstitute/deconvo_review-paper/README.md

 * `./code` : Scripts to reproduce panels in Figures 1 and 4.

-* `./data` : Tables containing data to reproduce Figure 4.
+* `./data` : Contains the table "table-s1_tissue-references.csv", which was used to make panels in Figure 4.

 * `./outputs` : Outputs from scripts contained in the `./code/` folder.